Integral Lattices of the SU(2)-TQFT-Modules: The Integral TQFT-functor

-Using the surgery axiom (S2) in ~\cite{BHMV3}, we can choose this fixed 3-manifold to be a handlebody whose boundary is $\Sigma$.
-Thus we have \begin{prop} A mixed graph in a connected 3-manifold with boundary $\Sigma$ represents an element in $\mathcal{S}_{p}(\Sigma)$.
+Since the surgery axiom (S2) in ~\cite{BHMV3} holds, we can choose this fixed 3-manifold to be a handlebody whose boundary is $\Sigma$.
+Now we can describe the elements of the module $\mathcal{S}_{p}(\Sigma)$ in terms of the mixed graph notation as follows: \begin{prop} A mixed graph represents an element in $\mathcal{S}_{p}(\Sigma)$.
 Moreover, $\mathcal{S}_{p}(\Sigma)$ is generated over $\mathcal{O}_{p}$ by all the elements given by a mixed graph in a fixed handlebody whose boundary is $\Sigma$ with the same genus. \end{prop} \begin{proof} The first statement follows from that fact that $V_{p}$ satisfies the second surgery axiom.
 The second statement follows from the fact that every 3-manifold with boundary $\Sigma$ is obtained by a sequence of 2-surgeries to a handlebody of the same boundary and the definition of $\mathcal{S}_{p}(\Sigma)$. \end{proof}